 in truly generous ways, and amounts.

-These are the stories of some of the people in this set of photographs.
+These are the stories of some of the people portrayed in the above set of photographs.

-Some of the narratives are presented in first-person perspectives by their actual subjects, and others are from our perspective as OA.
+Some of the narratives are presented in first-person perspectives by their actual subjects, and others are from the perspective of OA as a charity organization.

 For reasons of promoting ethics, providing courtesy, and protecting privacy; the names, times, and places have been either changed or shuffled or both.